neledov/salesforce-case-download-organizer/README.md

 2. **Local Python Server (Listening on Port 8000):**
    - **Function:** Receives case information from the Tampermonkey script.
    - **Operation:** Monitors the Downloads directory for new files.
 Based on the received case data and predefined rules, it organizes incoming files into the appropriate folders.

+3. **File Cleanup Scheduler (Optional Feature):**
+   - **Function:** Periodically scans the Downloads directory to remove files older than a specified age threshold.
+   - **Operation:** Deletes files that exceed the configured age (e.g., files older than 6 months) to maintain disk space and reduce clutter.
+   - **Configurable:** Can be enabled or disabled via `config.json`.

 ## Installation